-There are now seven ESL Extras titles (six reading books and a puzzle book), as well as one free-to-download reading book, with more titles planned for 2017.
+There are now eight ESL Extras titles (six reading books and two puzzle books), as well as one free-to-download reading book, with more titles planned for 2019.

 To find out more about my background as a writer and teacher (and long, long ago as a volunteer tutor), visit my personal site, www.clareharris.com.
 To download SpellingWorks (which I co-wrote with Maureen Hague for Heinemann), go to spellingworks.com.

 I also blog (rather more frequently than on this site) at my clareharris.com site, as ‘Englishy things‘, and also at the ESL Small Publishers Independent Network.
 You can find me on Facebook at ‘The Book Next Door’ and at ‘ESL writer Clare Harris’.